-A very scenic 2.5 mile loop hiking trail leads from the Clifty Creek Conservation Area parking lot to the natural bridge and back.
-The trail, along a creek bed, over rough rock, takes you to the Clifty Creek Natural Area and the natural bridge.
+A very scenic 2.5 mile loop hiking trail leads from the Clifty Creek Conservation Area parking lot to the natural bridge.
+The trail runs along a creek bed, over rough rock.

 Take Route 28 northeast of Dixon and then go east on Route W; pavement ends and gravel leads to area.